erdzeichen/KiMoPack/docs/source/Plotting.rst

 is plotted or at what times the kinetics are extracted are defined by the :ref:´Plot shaping options without influence on the fitting´.

+The Ploting function know several options to return the plots as a dictionary or to save plots.
+The global parameter pf.halfsize can be set to True to reduce the size of the plots.
+This happens automatically for inline plotting.

 Plot_RAW
 --------